Dre Campbell Farm

 This home remedy is most effective on younger weeds but can also help control small, mature ones.

-3. Boiling Water
+3. Pour Boiling Water

 Pour boiling water directly onto small weeds to shock and kill them.